modernish/modernish/README.md

   multi-byte/variable-length characters, but the utility used by [`str ematch`](#user-content-string-tests) to match extended regular expressions (EREs) does not support them and treats all characters as single bytes.
-This means multibyte characters will be matched as multiple characters, and character `[:`classes`:]` within bracket expressions will only match ASCII characters.
+This means multi-byte characters will be matched as multiple characters, and character `[:`classes`:]` within bracket expressions will only match ASCII characters.
 * `WRN_MULTIBYTE`: The current system locale setting supports Unicode UTF-8